 It is also good to let the customer know when their reference resulted in a sale.
 Nobody wants to be a part of something that leads nowhere.
 A little feedback goes a long way!
 Also, keep track of how often you've contacted them.
 If your program is well designed and executed, every story will exist in several content formats, allowing you to reuse it without imposing on the customer too often.

-Our savvy marketeers can help automate key steps of the recruitment and engagement process or even outsource it entirely.
-Our advocacy marketing concept leverages your customers' inclination to say good things about your products and services and turns them into your organization's most valued sales enablers.
+Our advocacy mavens can help automate key steps of the recruitment and engagement process or even outsource it entirely.
+The advocacy marketing concept leverages your customers' inclination to say good things about your products and services and turns them into your organization's most valued sales enablers.
 Build trust with your global consumers by showing them your brand pays attention to details.
-We speak 30 languages and cover all North American, Latin American, and European countries.
+We speak 30 languages and cover all North American, Latin American, African, Middle East and European countries.